 The provisions of the regulations governing the issue and redemption of units shall also apply to fractional units, whose value shall always be proportionate to that of the unit that they represent.
 Unless otherwise stated, all other provisions of the regulations relating to units shall apply to fractional units without any need to make a specific provision.

-Lastly, the Board of Directors of the management company or its Chairman may decide, at its sole discretion, to split the units by creating new units which are allocated to unitholders in exchange for the former units.
+The Board of Directors of the management company may decide, at its sole discretion, to split the units by creating new units which are allocated to unitholders in exchange for the former units.